Skip to main content

 Presets

-hatch3r ships with 4 content presets: Minimal (core only), Standard (full dev lifecycle), Full (recommended, everything), and Custom (pick exactly what you need).
+hatch3r ships with 4 content presets: Minimal (core orchestration + implementation plus floor), Standard (recommended — full dev lifecycle plus floor; drops 2 capability clusters: AI feature engineering + performance), Full (every capability, including AI feature engineering and performance), and Custom (pick exactly what you need).
 Select during hatch3r init or change later with hatch3r config.

 Task-Type Routing

-hatch3r sync emits a ## Task Type → Routing table into .agents/AGENTS.md (inherited by Claude, Cursor, Windsurf, and Copilot bridges).
+hatch3r sync emits a ## Task Type → Routing table into each adapter's bridge instruction file (CLAUDE.md for Claude Code, copilot-instructions.md for Copilot, the inlined orchestration doc for Cursor).
 Each row maps a workflow or domain tag (planning, implementation, review, devops, maintenance, board, security-review, accessibility, performance, customize, core-workflow) to:

 • Primary — the best-matching agent, slash-command, or skill for that task type